someflydays/recap-and-forecast-bot/README.md

 If you would like to spin up the individual servers for development, run the following commands sequentially:

-1. Create and activate a venv in the project root (optional, but recommended):
+1. Create and activate a venv (optional, but recommended):
 ```
 python -m venv venv
 ```